-As things stand, you would see what the state gives you and then tack on an additional $600.
-Currently the maximum in Florida is $275 per week.
-However, senators have urged governors to cap this to a maximum of what you were earning before you were laid off.
+As things stand, you would add $600 to what the state gives you.
+Right now the top amount in Florida is $275 per week.
+However, senators have recommended to governors to cap this to a maximum of what you were making before you were laid off.

 Yes.
-The amount of time you can collect unemployment benefits for has increased from three months to 4.
+The period of time you can get unemployment benefits for has increased from three months to four.
 They have also made it easier to qualify. (see below)

 Cares Act Eligibility states that individuals who are self-employed, independent contractors and nonprofit employees, those that are otherwise ineligible for State Reemployment Assistance benefits and those that have exhausted state and federal benefits may be eligible.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides free training grants to assist workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business analysis, project management and more.
-The idea is that there are fields in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for job training in big demand fields to those who are eligible for this grant.
-This training is designed to make your resume marketable so you can get a job and get back into the workforce.
+WIOA provides no cost training grants to aid people get trained, certified and placed in big demand fields such as IT, cyber-security, business analysis, project management and more.
+The idea is that there are fields in which there are not enough qualified people and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing no cost funding for job training in big demand fields to those who qualify for this grant.
+This training is designed to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you qualify, everything is paid for, even the exam.
+If you are eligible, everything is paid for, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-They have set aside more funding to help more people get assistance.
-On 3/18/2020 The Department of Labor gave an additional $100 million for dislocated worker grants.
-Workforce programs also received more funding under the new law.
-Getting people back to work is of greatest importance in order to jump start the economy once more.
+They have increased funding to help more people get assistance.
+On March 18th, 2020 The Department of Labor set aside an additional $100 million for dislocated worker grants.
+The recent law that just passed added more funding for workforce programs.
+Helping people get back to work is of greatest importance in order to jump start the economy again.

-Sadly, no. The CareerSource offices that run the program are closed to the public.
-A number of counties, like Pinellas, Pasco and Hernando counties, have employees working from home to work on these applications so dislocated workers can get assistance.
-At this critical time when so many workers have lost their jobs, some other counties have decided instead to stop processing applications until they reopen.
+Sadly, no. The CareerSource offices that run the WIOA program are closed to the public.
+A number of counties, like Pinellas, Pasco and Hernando counties, have employees working from home to work on these applications so dislocated workers can get the help they need.
+At this critical time when so many unemployment has skyrocketed, some other counties have decided instead to stop processing applications until they reopen.